 The Youth Apprenticeship program integrates work-based and school-based learning during high school and during college or technical school training.
 The objective is to prepare students for a high-skill occupation.
 Students declare a career area and find employment in that career area.
 They must have previously earned credit in a career course directly related to the job placement.
 Students must agree to attend a postsecondary school or college in the declared career area and work while obtaining the postsecondary credential.
 YA students are guided by a formal, written training plan and agreement that defines specific academic and workplace skills to be mastered.
 Program completers will be issued a certificate by the Georgia Department of Education.
-This program is limited in the number of students accepted.
 Please see Ms. Brandi Miranda for application information.